There are 3 types of WiFi antenna extender systems:

 Pros:

-- Get signal outside: farm, yard, pool, and other spots.
+- Get signal outside: farm, yard, pool, and other areas.

 - Can share internet with family and neighbors.